shopware/docs/guides/hosting/installation-updates/deployments/build-w-o-db.md

 By default, Shopware builds the Administration without extensions if there is no database connection.
 To include the extensions without a database, you will need to use the `ComposerPluginLoader`.
 This determines the used plugins by looking up the installed project dependencies.
 To get this working the plugin needs to be required in the system using `composer req [package/name]`.

 There is a file `bin/ci` which uses the `ComposerPluginLoader` and can be used instead of `bin/console`.
-Using this, we can dump the plugins for the Administration with the new file without a database with the command `bin/ci bundle:dump`.
+Using this, we can dump the plugins for the Administration with the new file without a database using the command `bin/ci bundle:dump`.
 It is recommended to call `bin/ci` instead of `bin/console` in the `bin/*.js` scripts, which can be achieved by setting the environment variable `CI=1`.

 ## Compiling the Storefront without database